Japanese inflation jumps to 2.7% in November

 (MENAFN- AFP)

-Japanese inflation accelerated in November, with prices rising 2.7 percent on-year partly due to higher energy costs, government data showed Friday.
+Japanese inflation accelerated in November, with prices rising 2.7 percent on-year partly because of higher energy costs, government data showed Friday.

 The core Consumer Price index (CPI), which excludes volatile fresh food prices, topped market expectations and was up from 2.3 percent in October.

-It remained above the bank of Japan's key two percent inflation target, set over a decade ago as part of efforts to boost the stagnant economy.
+The reading remained above the bank of Japan's two percent inflation target, set more than a decade ago as part of efforts to boost the stagnant economy.

 Analysts had forecast a core CPI reading of 2.6 percent for November.
 "Core core CPI", which excludes both fresh food and energy prices, stood at 2.4 percent.

+"Rising prices for food, including rice, and the scaling back of measures against extreme summer heat, such as subsidies for electricity and fuel bills" contributed to the jump in inflation, deputy chief cabinet secretary Fumitoshi Sato told reporters.

+Japan's summer this year was the joint hottest on record -- equalling 2023 -- as extreme heatwaves fuelled by climate change engulfed many parts of the globe.

-The Bank of Japan on Thursday left its borrowing costs unchanged in a policy decision, warning of uncertainty over the US economy under president-elect Donald Trump.
+The Bank of Japan on Thursday left its borrowing costs unchanged and warned of uncertainty over the US economy under president-elect Donald Trump.

 That caused the yen to fall against the dollar, extending a retreat that began Wednesday when the Federal Reserve forecast it would make fewer interest rate cuts.